-The Environmental Education Certificate is a 12-credit, post-baccalaureate professional development program designed for those seeking the skills and knowledge to successfully implement environmental education programs and curriculum.
+The Environmental Education Certificate is a 12-credit, professional development program designed for those seeking the skills and knowledge to successfully implement environmental education programs and curriculum.
 The certificate is grounded in the North American Association for Environmental Education's Guidelines for the Preparation and Professional Development of Environmental Educators and administered by the Phyllis J. Washington College of Education and Human Sciences and the Environmental Studies Program.

 Four courses are proposed to satisfy the certificate program.
 Each course aligns with the North American Association of Environmental Education Guidelines for the Preparation and Professional Development of Environmental Educators.
 The four existing course are listed below:

 - ENST/C&I 521: Foundations in Environmental Education - 3 credits, offered autumn.
 This course provides students with an overview of a variety of effective curricula and models within Environmental Education, along with field trips and projects that will apply coursework to a real Environmental Education setting.
 Examples of projects completed in the past include developing an in-service workshop in environmental education for the Forestry Department involving ecosystem management, developing an educational trunk for the local Natural History Center, or the development of interpretive trails and curriculum for K-12 student groups.